hitbtc-com/hitbtc-api/APIv2.md

 The HIitBTC API development team strives to bring the best overall experience for our API users.
 Here is a set of best practices to use the API as efficiently as possible.

 ### HTTP Persistent Connection
-This keeps the underlying TCP connection active for multiple requests/responses.
+It keeps the underlying TCP connection active for multiple requests/responses.
 Subsequent requests will result in reduced latency as the TCP handshaking process is no longer required.

 If you are using an HTTP 1.0 client, ensure it supports the keep-alive directive and submit the header Connection: Keep-Alive with your request.